karavdin/ml-ops-playground/README.md

 # ml-ops-playground
-It's my playground to learn basics of MLOps
+It's my playground to learn basics of FastAPI and SQLAlchemy